xenon-middleware/xenon/userguide.md

 The __Credentials__ interface contains various methods for creating credentials, based on certificates or passwords.
-For each method, the desired _scheme_ needs to be provided as a parameter.
+For each method, the desired _scheme_ needs to be provided as a parameter (for example, "ssh" or "sftp").
 This allows octopus to forward the call to the correct adaptor.
 Note that some types of credentials may not be supported by all adaptors.
-An exception will be thrown when an unsupported __new***Credential__ methods is invoked.
+An exception will be thrown when an unsupported __new**Credential__ methods is invoked.

 Additional configuration can also be provides using the _properties_ parameter, which use the same form as described in the _Octopus factory and interface_ section above.
 If no